jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 red: make it fail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* I want the first item of the list from splitting the timestamp string_ which is the hours, and I know I can get it by using its index as covered in :doc:`/data_structures/lists/lists`.
+* I want the hours part of the timestamp which is first item of the list from splitting the timestamp string_.
+I can get it by using its index as covered in :doc:`/data_structures/lists/lists`.
 Python uses `zero-based indexing`_ which means the first item is at index ``0`` and the second item is at index ``1``
 * I uncomment the `unittest.skip decorator`_ to disable ``test_duration_w_hours`` by hitting ``ctrl+/`` (windows/linux) or ``command+/`` (mac)

   .. code-block:: python